mehackit/technomachine/README.md

 # technomachine

-Requires Sonic Pi 2.11.1 (a version that supports receiving OSC messages) and Processing 3 (with OscP5 and ControlP5 libraries) in order to run.
+Requires Sonic Pi 3.1 and Processing 3 (with OscP5 and ControlP5 libraries) in order to run.

 Techno Machine is a simple synth app made with Sonic Pi and Processing.
 It includes 4 drum channels, patterns and kits, a synth with two oscillators and really simple filter and amplitude controls.
 The most fun part of it is the 8-step note sequencer!
 Just hit randomize and create new note sequences on fly!

+FYI: Sonic Pi uses localhost and port 4559 to listen to incoming OSC messages.
+Check that you have OSC receiving toggled on in Sonic Pi settings.
+Also, it's also good to note that Sonic Pi adds message prefix "/osc" to every received OSC message (this was added in version 3).

 ##How to run it?